• ReQonsult MATLAB® Connector

 • Remove the configuration of the corresponding work item type and link type in your ALM or PLM system if they are no longer needed.

-Several important enhancements are planned for the Connector to further expand its performance and flexibility.
-Optional AI-supported functions are available, including an intelligent setup wizard supported by AI models such as ChatGPT® or Claude® to simplify configuration with ALM/PLM systems.
+Several important enhancements are planned for the connector to further expand its performance and flexibility.
+Optional AI-supported functions are planned, including an intelligent setup wizard supported by AI models such as ChatGPT® or Claude® to simplify configuration with ALM/PLM systems.
 An AI-based PDF import is also planned to make it easier to transfer content (one-way, without bidirectional traceability).
-In addition, seamless integration with CI/CD pipelines is planned so that traceability updates can be automatically integrated into development workflows.
+In addition, seamless integration with CI/CD pipelines is planned so that traceability updates can be automatically incorporated into development workflows.
 Finally, the possibility of allowing user-defined scripts and functions to customize the connector to individual needs is also being considered.